|

 sweater.
 You probably won't need more then that.

-The weather in Athens is perfect for dinners in
+The weather in Athens is perfect for lunches and dinners in

 outdoor restaurants (most restaurants in Athens